I have an Op-Ed in the New York Times today with a headline you’ve seen a thousand times before: “Would Indicting Trump Be Constitutional?”

 * * * *

-In a companion post I’ll fill in a few details about why I think it’d be constitutional to indict Trump while he’s in office.
-But first, here’s the bullet-point version of why I think that question doesn’t much matter, adding a couple of points that I didn’t have room to include in the Times piece.
+Time permitting, in a later post I’ll fill in a few details about why I think it’d be constitutional to indict Trump while he’s in office.
+But for now, here’s the bullet-point version of why I think that question doesn’t much matter, adding a couple of points that I didn’t have room to include in the Times piece.

 1. There’s little dispute that a former president can be subject to a criminal trial, even for offenses tried for offenses that occurred during his term.